ArthurGareginyan/simple-scroll-to-top-button/readme.txt

 = Q. Where to share any ideas or suggestions to make the plugin better? =
 A. Please send me email [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).

+= Q. I love this plugin!
+Can I help somehow? =
+A. Yes, any financial contributions are welcome!
+Just visit my website and click on the donate link, and thank you!
+[My website](http://www.arthurgareginyan.com/donate.html)

 == Screenshots ==
 1. Plugin’s page.
 Sections "Settings" and "Preview".